 Painting from the human figure.
 Students will draw and paint from a live, nude model using a variety of media.
 Students pay for their own materials.
-May be taken four times.
 36 hours lecture and 72 hours laboratory.
 (Letter Grade, or Pass/No Pass option.)